Tools and Supplies Needed:

 When applying subsequent tiles, first “dry fit” the tiles with the adhesive liner in place to ensure proper fit.
 Dry fit tile against the wall exactly how it will be placed.
 Place each section as if placing a puzzle piece (figure 6).

-Lightly place subsequent tiles on the wall using your reference lines.
-Do not apply pressure to the tile until you are sure of your placement (figure 7).
+Begin the second row with a half tile in order to stagger the seams.
+Then, lightly place subsequent tiles on the wall using your reference lines.
+Do not apply pressure to the tile until you are sure of your placement (figure 6).

 Place each section as if placing a puzzle piece